EthyMoney/TsukiBot/common/commands.md

 <br>

-## Personal Array:
+## Personal Array (Personal Coin Watchlists:
-These commands are for managing and checking your own personal list of coins. <br>
+These commands are for managing and checking your very own personal list of coins which you can call the prices for in various ways.
+All data for this command is sourced from CoinGecko. <br>
 The following 3 commands follow the exact usage shown, followed by a space and a space-separated list of mulptiple coins.
-An example of this would be `.tb pa eth btc xrp gnt`.
-This example would create a new personal list for you that contains eth, btc, xrp, and gnt.
+An example of this would be `.tb pa eth btc xrp glm`.
+This example would create a new personal list for you that contains eth, btc, xrp, and glm.

 + `.tb pa`: &nbsp; &nbsp; &nbsp; Create new or overwrite your existing personal array
 + `.tb pa+`: &nbsp; &nbsp; Add coins to your existing personal array